 The fast stream is an accelerated recruitment route into the Civil Service.
 Applicants can choose from the many governmental departments in which positions are made available.
 The fast stream requires at least a lower second class honours degree in any subject.

-Further information visit the Civil Service Fast Stream website.
+Visit the Civil Service Fast Stream website

 Work for an MP or political organisation

 A career in politics is an obvious path for law graduates, however, if the Civil Service route does not appeal, law students will find their skills match perfectly to the work in research and policy for the wide range of governmental and non governmental organisations that exist.
 The W4MP is a good website on which to search for vacancies, since it regularly updates vacancies for internships as well as full time permanent posts for these organisations all around the country.